 Our children come from rural, very poor and abusive backgrounds.
 With your aid we provide a safe haven, send them to school and empower them with life and vocational skills to become independent citizens and future role models for the South African community.
+Through a Child & Youth Care Centre and a Drop in Centre, we directly support about 100 vulnerable children as identified through the Social Welfare.
+Indirectly we impact at least 500 needy people, the majority being children.

 The community from the Waterberg district in the Limpopo province has one of the highest numbers of people living with HIV/Aids within South Africa.
 With this comes the problem of child / youth headed households.
 Together with the challenges that arise from a migrant labour system, encouraged by mining activities within the same district, there are many orphaned and vulnerable children, in desperate need of care and the opportunity to be empowered academically or with vocational skills.